Gravitational lensing in a plasma from worldlines: Back to the plasma

 \subsection{The homogeneous case}

 We define $\hat a= |a|/(GM)$ and for the deflection angle we use the notation $\alpha=\alpha_1+ \alpha_2+\dots $, where $\alpha_i$ is proportional to $(G M/b)^i$.
-The results of the previous sections are in agreement with Ref.~\cite{Crisnejo:2019ril}, where results up to $\mathcal{O}(G ^3M^3/b^3)$ are presented.
+The results of the previous sections are in agreement with Ref.~\cite{Crisnejo:2019ril}, where results up to $\mathcal{O}(G ^3M^3/b^3)$ are presented (see Appendix \ref{lowerorderangles}).
+Notice that the spin is normalized with the gravitational radius $GM$ or the spin per unit mass in natural units as usual in GR, see e.g., Refs~\cite{Aazami:2011tw,Iyer:2009hq}.
+This leads to an expansion that differs from the usual PM expansion .
 The linear in spin can be extracted from the probe limit of the angle computed in Ref.\cite{Jakobsen:2022fcj}.
 The higher orders in spin can be obtained from Eq.~\eqref{angle-order} and the eikonal phase in Eq.~\eqref{eikonal2PM}.
 The angle then reads \begin{widetext}

 \end{widetext} which can be compared against the results in Ref.~\cite{Jakobsen:2023pvx} taking the probe limit and directly to those in Ref.~\cite{Damgaard:2022jem}.
+In the massless limit ($v=1$) it matches Ref.\cite{Iyer:2009hq}.
 Let us remark that although this angle can be recovered from the results in the literature, specifically from Ref.~\cite{Damgaard:2022jem}, here we have shown how it can be computed independently in worldline framework bypassing the full computation.
 In particular, notice that all terms that appear in Eq.~\eqref{lo-angle} will contribute to the angle at all orders in the spin expansion.

 Moreover, we can now compare the contributions in the case of a homogeneous plasma using the map \eqref{maptomedium}.
 The contribution to the angle at this order is shown in Fig.\ref{fig:homomegenous}.
 We take $M$ to be the mass of Sgr $A^*$, the black hole at the center of the galaxy $M=4\times 10^6 M_\odot$, while for the impact parameter we take $b=100 G M_\odot$.
 We plot three values of $\hat a$.